 The cousin migrated to the US two years ago, but he only had the money to bring his family here now.
-Before I could get out of the car that day, though, my mom delicately informed me to be patient and gentle with Mia because she was pretty special.
+Before I could get out of the car automatically that day, though, my mom delicately informed me to be patient and gentle with Mia because she was autistic.

 When I was finally facing to face with the three-year-old, I did not see any specialness.
 For sure, Mia looked like a doll in her dress and all, but everyone did in this family, modesty aside.
 When I looked at Lola questioningly, she knelt in front of the little girl and started trying to talk to her in Spanish.

 Lola had been speaking for five minutes straight, and Mia never looked up once.
 I wondered if she was shy, but my cousin did not use English on purpose to avoid scaring her.
 Even when the other kids flocked around the little girl, she continued sitting on the ground.
 Oh, that special, I thought.
+Mia was autistic.

-But my parents said that it was pretty standard where they grew up, so I kind of understood if Regina implemented the same rule at her home; what shocked me more once that she was punishing her daughter for being different.
+But my parents said that it was pretty standard where they grew up, so I kind of understood if Regina implemented the same rule at her home; what shocked me more once was that she was punishing her daughter for being different.

+Fast forward to 2021.
 Regina and Mia did not stay long in the United States.
 Dad’s cousin moved back with them, so we never saw them again.

 Committing Yourself To The Cause, How Does It Affect?